 My Little Bee had been asking for about 3 years to visit NYC.
 So, Finally last May I planned the BEST first timers trip to the Big Apple for this gregarious 9 year old I have on my hands.
-Being from New York by way of birth, but a California girl by way of moving there when I was 4, I was excited to take this trip with her so I too could play the tourist!
+Being from New York by way of birth, but a California at heart – we moved to California when I was 4, I was excited to take this trip with her so I too could play the tourist!

 For being only 9 she’s a great traveler.
-We have family in Hawaii which we visit almost annually so she’s used to fitting everything into 2 carry on luggage pieces.
+We have family in Hawaii we visit often so she’s a pretty well versed travel buddy.
 We tend to try to travel light, which with a child is sometimes hard but we’ve learned over the years.

 NYC for a 9 year old can be overwhelming and daunting.
 When I began the planning I made sure to ask her what she wanted to see.
 Stature of Liberty, The Empire State Building and the Natural History Museum to see The DumDum who had a staring role in the movie Night at the Museum, where her top 3.

 I’d like to make it easier for all you moms trying to plan a NYC trip with the little ones with sharing our itinerary and where/how we got tickets on the cheap.